mattbishun5/WS_Application/README.md

-A contemporary web application using industry's best practice.
+A contemporary web application using industry best practice.

 # Downloading the application